-- > Undertake high impact independent research with a view to publishing original and innovative results in international refereed journals, present research at academic seminars and at national and international conferences, collaborate with other researchers at a national and/or international level, and prepare suitable communication materials for Indigenous people related to renewable energy. - Actively seek and secure external funding including the preparation and submission of research proposals to external funding bodies. - > Occasional contributions to teaching and supervision of research students working on individual or group projects at undergraduate, honours or graduate levels. - > Lead, supervise and develop less senior academic and research support staff in your research area. - > Proactively contribute to the operation of the University.
-This may include representation through committee membership at more senior levels. - > Lead outreach activities including to Indigenous people, prospective students, research institutes, industry, government, the media and the general public. - > Maintain and actively promote high academic standards in all education, research and administration endeavours. - > Take responsibility for their own workplace health and safety and not wilfully place at risk the health and safety of another person in the workplace.
+- > Undertake high impact independent research with a view to publishing original and innovative results in international refereed journals, present research at academic seminars and at national and international conferences, and collaborate with other researchers at a national and/or international level. - Actively seek and secure external funding including the preparation and submission of research proposals to external funding bodies. - > Supervise students working on individual or group projects at undergraduate, honours, graduate-coursework levels.
+Supervision of research students. - > Lead, supervise and develop less senior academic and research support staff in your research area. - > Proactively contribute to all aspects of the operation of the Institute and College.
+This may include representation through committee membership at more senior levels. - > Lead outreach activities including to prospective students, research institutes, industry, government, the media and the general public. - > Maintain and actively promote high academic standards in all education, research and administration endeavours. - > Take responsibility for their own workplace health and safety and not wilfully place at risk the health and safety of another person in the workplace. - > Other duties as required consistent with the classification level of the successful position.